nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for iBook.

 4. Double-click the file to start the app.
-If you encounter any [issues](#5-faq), try typing `java -jar ibook.jar` in a terminal in the same directory as the file to start it.
+Alternatively, try typing `java -jar ibook.jar` in a terminal in the same directory as the file to start it.

+    If you are using macOS, please look at [FAQ](#5-faq) before proceeding.

     An interface similar to the image below should appear in a few seconds.